w3f/Grants-Program/applications/msai.md

 > ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*

 ## Project Overview
-A blockchain API built on Substrate with a level of encryption built into smart contracts written for Ink!/ WebAssembly.
+An easy-to-use blockchain API developed on Substrate with a level of encryption built into smart contracts written for Ink!/ WebAssembly.
+We want to implement an api that allows natively storing and sharing health data thereby eliminating the need for a central database.
+The idea is integrate ID verification and data storage through a substrate node api using a sidecar approach allowing other app developers within the health ecosystem to interoperate without having to design their own backend.
+Integrating security and storage for every application is a major pain point which is not addresses by any web3 chains natively.
-The plan is to integrate ID verification and data storage through a substrate api eliminating the need for integrating security and storage for every application that that wishes to use this new parachain module, providing both anonymity and data sharing capability.
-We want to make data a first class citizen of the Polkadot ecosystem.
+In particular the api will  provide both anonymity and data sharing capability using a standardized format, making data a first class citizen of the Polkadot ecosystem.

-Unlike centralized health platforms, we don't store patients health records on a database.
-Instead, it's stored on a layer of the blockchain, with anonymous tags such that no user identified private data would be exposed during the whole process.
-To encourage adoption , both users and publishers of health can receive some amount of token as rewards from any sponsor on the platform.
-This would be determined in subsequent phases of the project.
+Unlike centralized health platforms, the idea is not to not store patients health records on a database.
+Instead, it's stored on a layer of the blockchain, with anonymous tags such that no user identified private data would be exposed during the whole process and various layers of encryption and anonymity would be provided in subsequent phases.
+This platform would allow game theory incentives and smart contract based marketplaces for data trading:
+To encourage adoption ,

+* various mechanisms for incentives could be developed as smart tokens or native token of the parachain linked to DOT.
+* users and publishers of health can receive some amount of token as rewards from any sponsor on the platform.

-Initially the user would be our own health app.
+Initially the main user would be our own health app.
 An NFT based data exchange infrastructure for data ownership and medical data submission.
 The api would be public so that any other apps such that deal with medical data can use this parachain.
 Our teams' relevance to this proposal is years of research and development on medical data and expertise of data collection extraction and analysis with domain experts.
 Further Dr Salman Marvasti has mutliple years experience working with blockchain technologies both for cross border fintech as well as for data analysis through storing all the chains data in AWS Neptune and AWS Aurora API based databases.
 [A general introduction to data sharing can be found in our notion blog](https://www.notion.so/Why-we-need-a-blockchain-for-health-data-1080c5b727964721822650972c28cab2).

+This is a phased plan with part of the design to be implemented in this first phase, which each phase being usable .
 ### Overview

 Please provide the following:

-Project Name Medical Stats and AI or MARVSAI - we are developing an app where users store any medical documents from various clinics through scanning with camera app, using propriatory ai and automatic data extraction.
+Project Name Medical Stats and AI Health Blockchian - we are developing an app where users store any medical documents from various clinics through scanning with camera app, using propriatory ai and automatic data extraction.
 We would like to standardize storage of this data on the blockchain.
 We intend to provide a reusable parachain with medical data api ready for use by anyone within the Polkadot ecosystem.
 - This proposal is for creation of medical specific blockchain API to securely store the data collected by our and other apps .
 The api will be open and allow users to maintain ownership while remaining public.
-- A heath focused blockchain through substrate we are proposing should be standardized as an API layer for substrate
+- A heath focused public blockchain through substrate we are proposing should be standardized as an API layer for substrate
 - An indication of why your team is interested in creating this project.
   Many patients use clinics worldwide, but they face difficulty or redundant duplicate tests when visiting a new clinic.
 It is inconvenient and many cases not practical to carry data over from clinic to clinic especially worldwide.
   In addition one of our team was a user of a medical data as part of a GSK Welcomme trust funded PhD.